-If you have done your BSc studies in another country our international student office can help you with various questions regarding immigration, visa, housing, insurance, etc. They offer many different introductory events at the beginning of the Autumn Semester, when most international students start their studies.
+If you have done your BSc studies in another country our international student office can help you with various questions regarding immigration, visa, housing, insurance, etc. They offer an introduction week at the beginning of the Autumn Semester, when most international students start their studies.
 Please check their $\rightarrow$ website for more information.